smartrplace/smartr-efficiency/Spreadsheet2Portal.md

 * Initialize parameters with the values provided in the spreadsheet document.

 Note: The example spreadsheets HPAdapt.ods and HPAdapt.xlsm will be provided soon.

+# Modeling
+The development of the data models as parameters, individual data and results is a decisive step for the development of calculator modules.
+In principle similar challenges arise as for the modelling of normal OGEMA resources, a process for which some information is collected by the [OGEMA Alliance on the modeling process page](https://community.ogema-source.net/xwiki/bin/view/OGEMA%20Alliance%20Pages/Model%20Extension%20Process/).
+A summary of the SmartrEfficiency modeling concept:
+* The parameter models are not linked to any resource such as a building etc outside each single parameter table/resource.
+The meaning of each parameter value must be understandable via the documentation and via the internal structure of the single parameter model.
+For this reason parameters that are defined in another calculator can be accessed by copying the parameter sheet from the respective calculator or by a cross-document access (to be developed)
+* The specific data models are linked to a major resource type such as BuildingData.
+The parent type shall be documented below each table together with CSVImportExportStructure and CSVImportExportTop via the line CSVImportExportParent.
+In order to use data from another calculator it must be made sure that the data belongs to the same parent resorce, e.g. the same building.
+Substructures like apartments, rooms and devices shall use common subtable names.
+The first room structure is defined in HPAdapt.
+* For projects a separate start page like the building page is required (TODO).
+Also a structure for PersonalData comprising information attached to a person or the user logged in will most likely be required in the future.
+* Wheres downward compatibility of new models is an important demand on the OGEMA modeling process this is not always the case for SmartrEfficiency models.
+It is assumed that all calculators for a certain portal are managed in a way that corrections to an existing model can be applied to all calculators using it.
+* Each value shall only be modeled once and cross-calculator model usage and access shall be done whenever the same data is used in different calculators.
+If this was not identified in the first place model corrections with appropriate documentation shall take place.
+* Dependencies between calculators may occur not only due to a common usage of values but also due to a common usage of logic - e.g. one calculator may use another one.
+In this case the logic may be used via calling the calculation method as a util or via providing the full input data model for the calculator used.
+When more complex calculators are used usually the latter approach has to be implemented.